Julchu/TeaWork/README.md

 ### Prettier (format on save)

-- In VSCode, install the extention Prettier
+- In VSCode, install the extension Prettier
 - Go to your VSCode JSON settings:
     - Command Palette -> Preferences: Open Settings (JSON)
 - Add the following code to the JSON object